-When it comes to indoor training, there’s no better investment than a good quality bike trainer mat.
+When it comes to indoor training, there’s no better investment than a good quality trainer mat.

 The right mat for your trainer can not only save you a lot of hassle, but it can make your ride more enjoyable and your workout more rewarding.

-But hang on, why would you need a mat made specifically for this purpose?
+Why would I need a mat made specifically for this?

 Aren’t mats all one and the same?